-- Strathbirnie is the ideal site for the new resort complex, but there are other nearby towns that could house the resort if needs be. - The resort will help boost the local economy and help local businesses.
-You intend to employ local people.

-• You are keen on local culture as it is very popular with the tourists, and you share the residents' concerns about the erosion of the local culture.
-You believe that tourism can help save the culture and the alternative development would be unnecessary.
-Your group should decide its ideal scenario.
+- Strathbirnie is the ideal site for the new resort, but there are other nearby towns that could also house the resort if necessary. - The resort will help the local economy and help local businesses.
+The Foreign Tour Operator plans to employ local people. - You are keen on local culture as it is very popular with the tourists, but you share the residents' concerns about the loss of the local culture.
+You believe that tourism can help save the culture and the alternative development is unnecessary.